-2.3.1 Information obtained from the Phase 1 Habitat Survey was used to inform a description of the habitats represented within each SOV and Quadrat and assess their value for breeding birds.
-A habitat value (expressed as high, medium or low) was assigned to each SOV, Quadrat and Habitat Area (HA) (as described in Appendix A25.1: Terrestrial Habitats) based on the habitat descriptions derived from the Phase 1 Habitat Survey, following the criteria shown in Table 2.
+2.3.1 Information obtained from the Phase 1 Habitat Survey was used to inform a description of the habitats represented within each SOV and Quadrat and to assess their value for breeding birds.
+A habitat value (expressed as high, medium or low) was assigned to each SOV, Quadrat and Habitat Area (HA) (as described in Appendix A25.1 of the AWPR Environmental Statement 2007 (Terrestrial Habitats)) following the selection criteria in Table 2.